Amanda Howerton-Fox, Ph.D.

 “Lessons from a Think Tank: Active Listening and Mindful Speaking” (Veyvoda, M., Howerton-Fox, A., and Clough, S.), Paper presentation, New York State Speech Language and Hearing Association (NYSSLHA), Tarrytown, NY, April 2020 (cancelled due to COVID-19).

-“Teaching Language through Print: Developing a Print-Based English Grammar Curriculum in a Sign Bilingual Context” (Howerton-Fox, A. and Falk, J.L.), Poster presentation, American Association of Applied Linguistics, Denver, CO, March 2020 (cancelled due to COVID-19).
+“Teaching Language through Print: Developing a Print-Based English Grammar Curriculum in a Sign Bilingual Context” (Howerton-Fox, A. and Falk, J.L.), Poster presentation, American Association of Applied Linguistics (AAAL), Denver, CO, March 2020 (cancelled due to COVID-19).

 “Teaching Literacy through Dance: A School Research Partnership” (Howerton-Fox, A., Veyvoda, M., and Park, H.), Workshop presentation, American College Educators – Deaf and Hard of Hearing (ACE-DHH), Atlanta, GA, February 2020.